aliceostberg/DAT255-Unicorn/README.md

 The code is found in another repo. https://github.com/aliceostberg/portablecdm See readme there for more info about the code.

+# PRODUCT AND SPRINT BACKLOG
+The product and sprint backlog for this project is found here: https://trello.com/b/0Y6JIQzo

 # Social Contract